 - 4.3.6.1.
-There was no physical (touching) element to the sexual harassment; and - 4.3.6.2.
-The sexual harassment would be described by a reasonable person as relatively minor; and - 4.3.6.3.
+There was no physical (touching) element to the sexual harassment; and - 4.3.6.2.The sexual harassment would be described by a reasonable person as relatively minor; and - 4.3.6.3.
 The sexual harassment was a first offence; and - 4.3.6.4.
 The harasser has not reoffended during the reduced time the record has remained. - 4.3.7.
-The responsible senior official of the harasser and the reporter as relevant will ensure that the recommended disciplinary and or remedial action is carried out.
-Any failure to ensure that this is completed in a timely manner is in itself likely to constitute misconduct. - 4.3.8.
-If a harasser is going to continue or return to a working relationship with the reporter or victim, their line managers or other managers as appropriate are responsible for taking steps to improve working relationships and supporting those under their supervision whatever the outcome. - 4.3.9.
+The line manager of the harasser and the reporter as relevant will ensure that the recommended disciplinary and or remedial action is carried out.
+Any failure by a line manager to ensure that this is completed in a timely manner is in itself likely to constitute misconduct. - 4.3.8.
+If a harasser is going to continue or return to a working relationship with the reporter or victim, their line managers or other managers as appropriate are responsible for taking steps to improve working relationships and supporting their employees whatever the outcome. - 4.3.9.
 The GMB asserts the right of reporters to be informed of the outcomes and sanctions in disciplinary cases where they were the victim. - 4.3.10.
-A finding that a member or anyone else has been sexually harassed by a third party (someone who is not a GMB employee or member) in relation to GMB activities should lead to the GMB to take action to reduce or eliminate the harasser's opportunity to interact with the victim and or other GMB employees or members, such as by banning them from activities or premises and enforcing the ban.
+A finding that an employee has been sexually harassed by a third party (someone who is not a GMB employee or member) should lead to the GMB to take action to reduce or eliminate the harasser's opportunity to interact with the victim and or other GMB employees or members, such as by banning them from activities or premises and enforcing the ban.
 This action would include a formal notification being made to that person and kept on record.
 It may be necessary and or proportionate (a legitimate purpose / substantial public interest) to inform the harasser's own employer and or Trade Union of the outcome of the investigation, to assist them with their own duty of care to others.
 It may be necessary or proportionate to review any contractual relationship with the harasser's employer.